 Several assumptions implicit in the SEER rating process, described previously in Section 2.1, may not be realistic for California buildings and climates.
-Figure 2.1.1, which illustrates several of the key assumptions used in the SEER rating calculation methodology is repeated below for convenience as Figure 3.1.1.
-This section examines the validity of these assumptions for typical California residential and non-residential buildings across all sixteen California climate zones.
+Figure 2.1.1, which illustrates several of the key assumptions used in the SEER rating calculation methodology, is repeated below for convenience as Figure 3.1.1.
+This section examines the validity of these assumptions for typical California residential buildings across all sixteen California climate zones.

-Key Climate and Load-Related Assumptions Implicit in the SEER Rating Procedure Derivation of the 82°F "Mid-load" Temperature a: Percent of Cooling Season at Each Temperature Range
+Key Climate and Load-Related Assumptions Implicit in the SEER Rating Procedure Derivation of the 82°F "Mid-load" Temperature